Puncak Jaya

+Etymology

+The name of the mountain in the indigenous Amungme peoples' language is Nemangkawi Ninggok meaning Peak of the White Arrow.
+The name Puncak Jaya is Indonesian for 'Glorious Peak'.
+It is also known as the Carstensz Pyramid, Mount Jayawijaya, or Mount Carstensz.

 History

 The highlands surrounding the peak were inhabited before European contact, and the peak is known as Nemangkawi in Amungkal.

 Dutch discovery

-Puncak Jaya was named "Carstensz Pyramid" after Dutch explorer Jan Carstenszoon, who was the first European who sighted the glaciers on the peak of the mountain on a rare clear day in 1623.
+Puncak Jaya was named "Carstensz Pyramid" after Dutch explorer Jan Carstenszoon, who was the first European to sight the glaciers on the peak of the mountain on a rare clear day in 1623.
 The sighting went unverified for over two centuries, and Carstensz was ridiculed in Europe when he said he had seen snow near the equator.
 It appeared on maps of the time as Sneebergh.

 The snowfield of Puncak Trikora, 170. km east of here, was reached as early as 1909 by a Dutch explorer, Hendrik Albert Lorentz with six of his Dayak Kenyah porters recruited from the Apo Kayan in Borneo.
 The predecessor of the Lorentz National Park, which encompasses the Carstensz Range, was established in 1919 following the report of this expedition.